Shen-Kev/Petri-Dish-Gantry/README.md

 The Pi is computing world coordinates outside the 67.5 mm radius.
 Your workspace calibration is likely scaled wrong — re-run `workspace_calibration.py` and double-check the fiducial positions.

 **Gantry moves in the wrong direction.**
-Axis is inverted from the upward-looking camera view.
 Re-run `workspace_calibration.py` and click the opposite fiducial when prompted for that axis.

 **Gantry hunts / chatters on a stationary target.**
 Tune `WORLD_SMOOTHING_ALPHA` in `tracker_simple.py` lower (e.g., 0.3) for more smoothing.
 If still jittery, your color mask may be drifting frame-to-frame — press `m` to inspect the mask and tighten tolerance with `[`.